miramardesign/angular-log-js-to-server/README.md

 |Name|Type|Default|Description|
 |--- |--- |--- |--- |
 |apiUrl|string| `/api/log-js`,
-|REQUIRED, the url end point to point to send the error report.
+| the url end point to point to send the error report.

 ```